vegarsti/vegarsti/README.md

 ### Hi!

 I'm Vegard.
-I work as a software engineer at [Dune Analytics](https://careers.duneanalytics.com/).
-I'm currently trying to learn more about databases, systems programming and [Golang](https://github.com/vegarsti?tab=repositories&q=&type=&language=go).
+I work as a software engineer at [Dune Analytics](https://careers.duneanalytics.com/), where I mostly write code in Go.
+I'm currently trying to learn more about databases!

 I have a [website](https://www.vegardstikbakke.com/).
 My favorite posts are
 - [Problem solving with Unix commands](https://www.vegardstikbakke.com/unix/)